Dre'Mont Jones: Denver Broncos

-Jones was drafted by the Denver Broncos in the third round (71st overall) of the 2019 NFL Draft.
+Jones was selected by the Denver Broncos in the third round (71st overall) of the 2019 NFL Draft.

 In week 11 against the Minnesota Vikings, Jones recorded his first career sack on Kirk Cousins in the 27–23 loss.

 In week 13 against the Los Angeles Chargers, Jones recorded an interception off Philip Rivers and returned it for 7 yards in the 23–20 win.
 This was Jones' first interception in the NFL.
 In week 16 against the Detroit Lions, Jones sacked fellow rookie David Blough 2.5 times during the 27–17 win.
-As a result of his performance, Jones won the AFC Defensive Player of the Week, the third Broncos player ever to win the award as a rookie.
+As a result of his performance, Jones won the American Football Conference (AFC) Defensive Player of the Week, the third Broncos player ever to win the award as a rookie.

 On September 22, 2020, Jones was placed on injured reserve with a knee injury.
 He was activated on October 24.

 In Week 7 against the Kansas City Chiefs, Jones recorded his first sack of the season on Patrick Mahomes during the 43–16 loss.

-In Week 8 of the 2022 season, Jones had seven tackles, three for a loss, and a sack in a 21-17 win over the Jacksonville Jaguars, earning AFC Defensive Player of the Week.
+In Week 8 of the 2022 season, Jones had seven tackles, three for a loss, and a sack in a 21–17 win over the Jacksonville Jaguars, earning AFC Defensive Player of the Week.
+On December 17, 2022, Jones was placed on season–ending injured reserve after suffering a hip injury in Week 14 against the Chiefs.

 Seattle Seahawks

 On March 13, 2023, the Seattle Seahawks signed Jones to a three-year, $51.53 million contract.

+On March 4, 2025, Jones was released by the Seahawks.

+Tennessee Titans

+On March 14, 2025, Jones signed with the Tennessee Titans on a one-year, $10 million contract.
+He started all nine of his appearances for Tennessee, recording one fumble recovery, 4.5 sacks, and 26 combined tackles.

+Baltimore Ravens

+On November 3, 2025, the Baltimore Ravens acquired Jones from the Tennessee Titans in exchange for a conditional fifth-round pick.